Skip to main content

 Global-e performs a fraud check for international orders.

-2. When the fraud check is completed, the payment status is updated to PAID and the order tag is replaced with Globale::Approved.
+2. When the fraud check is completed, the payment status is updated to PAID.
 Orders may now be submitted for fulfilment.

 WMS and operations